BrianBeeler/weather-app/README.md

 # Possible Improvements
       - Authentication
       - Refacter all services and api logic with async/await
-      - Get deployment working with a hosted database config
+      - Get deployment working with a hosted database confi

 # Setup

 MySQl (Updated)